harshita-priya1/the-soil-app-frontend/README.md

 # The Soil App

-Frontend of The Soil App 2023 - major project BIT Mesra Final Year.
+Frontend of The Soil App 2023 - major project for BIT Mesra Final Semester.

 ## Getting Started